reysmerwvr/laravel-spanish-docs/queries.md

 #### Instrucciones Or

-Puedes encadenar en conjunto las restricciones where también como añadir cláusulas `or` a la consulta.
+Puedes encadenar en conjunto las restricciones where así como añadir cláusulas `or` a la consulta.
 El método `orWhere` acepta los mismos argumentos que el método `where`:

     $users = DB::table('users')
                         ->where('votes', '>', 100)